wxrcee/flrpc/README.md

 Automatically shows your FL Studio activity in Discord - project name, FL version, and how long you've been in the session.

-> **No background processes.** The watcher only runs while FL Studio is open, then exits itself.

 ## Requirements

 - Windows 10 / 11